The current competitive environment has organisations questioning the effectiveness of their business systems.

 On the other hand, Business Central is renowned for its features that allow for the automation of vendor records, reconciling payments, and other manual tasks.
 Also, as a Microsoft product, Business Central integrates with Microsoft business applications such as Word, Excel and (crucially) Outlook.
 This in turn offers further automation options and potential time-savings - a big plus when considering migrating from Sage to Business Central.

-4. Performance & Integration
+4. Integration & Performance

 Most versions of Sage, in contrast, are limited to basic accounting functions.
 And while Sage software will integrate with other applications, it's typically with the assistance of an API or third-party software.
-This adds both another layer of system complexity, not to mention additional security risks.
+This adds another layer of system complexity, not to mention additional security risks.

 5. Infrastructure & maintenance